DanWahlin/Angular-JumpStart/README.md

 * Working with Utility and Service classes (such as for sorting and Ajax calls)
 * Using Angular databinding Syntax [], () and [()]
 * Using template-driven and reactive forms functionality for capturing and validating data
+* Optional: Webpack functionality is available for module loading and more (see below for details)

 ## Running the Application